RyanJarv/cdn-proxy/README.md

 # CDN Proxy

-This tool can be used by web app pentesters to create a copy of the targeted website with CDN and WAF restrictions disabled.
+A tool that can be used by web app pentesters to create a copy of the targeted website with CDN and WAF restrictions disabled.

 ## Table of Contents